Hector-Ivan/getCleanAssign/README.md

                   ,"fBodyAccJerkMag_mean","fBodyAccJerkMag_std","fBodyGyroMag_mean","fBodyGyroMag_std","fBodyGyroJerkMag_mean","fBodyGyroJerkMag_std","activity","subjectID" )

- ## PART 5: Creates a second, independent tidy data set with the average of       	##each variable for each activity and each subject.
+ <h2>PART 5: Creates a second, independent tidy data set</h2>
- *here is where the 'reshape2' package comes in handy* meltDat<-melt(bigDat, id=c("subjectID","activity")) castDat<- dcast(meltDat, subjectID+activity ~ variable,fun.aggregate=mean)
+  *with the average of each variable for each activity and each subject* *here is where the 'reshape2' package comes in handy* meltDat<-melt(bigDat, id=c("subjectID","activity")) castDat<- dcast(meltDat, subjectID+activity ~ variable,fun.aggregate=mean)